 Karen Muller, director

-The American Library Association Library is a special library, with a tightly defined purpose and collection focus: to provide information needed by ALA staff as they carry out the work of the Association; to provide information to members and others who contact ALA with questions about librarians, librarianship and ALA programs; to use available information technologies to the fullest extent possible.
+The American Library Association Library is a special library, with a tightly defined purpose and collection focus: to provide information needed by ALA staff as they carry out the work of the Association; to provide information to members and others who contact ALA with questions about librarians, librarianship and ALA programs; and to use available information technologies to the fullest extent possible.
 The Library develops Fact Sheets and pathfinders to frequently requested content and also serves as liaison to the ALA Archives.

 Office for Accreditation